PrettyMeng/Missing-Semester-CS/01Shell/Shell.md

 ## Navigating The Shell

+* Using phrases as arguments: quote the argument with `'` or `"`, or escape just the relevant characters with `\`.
+* `.`: Current directory `..`: Parent directory
 * `cd -`: Change directory back and forth between two
 * `ls -l`: List files in long format
+  * Same function with `ll`
-  * Presenting file permissions for the user, the user group and anyone else
+  * Presenting file permissions for the user, the user group and anyone else with `rwx`.
+And the `d` at the beginning of these `rwx` groups indicates this is a directory.
   * For directory permissions:
     * Read: Whether it is allowed to "list" files in it.
-    * Write: Whether it is allowed delete/rename/create files in it. **If not, we can make them empty, but just cannot delete it.**
+    * Write: Whether it is allowed delete/rename/create files in it. **If the directory does not have the write permission but the certain file has, we can make it empty, but just cannot delete it.**
     * Executable: Whether it is allowed to enter the directory.
+* `rmdir`: Remove the directory only if it is empty.
+So it is a safe way to delete directory.

 * `man ls`: Show the mannual page of ls. **man takes an argument of the program name to show its mannual page**